 General Washington hatched a daring plan to cross the Delaware River under the cover of darkness, march to Trenton and attack the Hessian outposts in and around Trenton.
 The boats to be used for the crossing were gathered earlier in the month in compliance with Washington’s orders, primarily as a defensive measure.
 Various types of boats were collected; most notable were the large, heavy Durham boats used to carry pig iron down the Delaware.

 Fully expecting to be supported by two divisions south of Trenton, Washington assembled his own troops near McConkey’s Ferry in preparation for the crossing.
-By 6 pm, 2,400 troops had begun crossing the ice-choked river.
+By about 6 PM, 2,400 troops had begun crossing the ice-choked river.
 The operation was slow and difficult due to the condition of the river.
 There was an abrupt change in the weather forcing the men to fight their way through sleet and a blinding snowstorm.
 These obstacles proved to be too much for the supporting divisions led by Generals Cadwalader and Ewing, ultimately preventing their crossing at southern points along the Delaware.

 Against all odds, Washington and his men successfully completed the crossing and marched into Trenton on the morning of December 26, achieving a resounding victory over the Hessians.
 By moving ahead with his bold and daring plan, Washington re-ignited the cause of freedom and gave new life to the American Revolution.